-While this is a noble goal, remember that out of the over 1.4 million students who took this test in 2014, only 16,000 moved on to the Semi-Finalist level, and only 7,600 of those became Finalists.
+A high enough score on the PSAT will get you the chance to become a National Merit Finalist or Semifinalist, but remember that out of the over 1.4 million students who took this test in 2014, only 16,000 moved on to the Semifinalist level, and only 7,600 of those became Finalists.

 I want to get on college’s radars.

-Let the College Board send out your SAT results.
+Instead of taking the PSAT, you should consider letting the College Board send out your SAT results.

-This will accomplish the same thing and will avoid you having to prep for the PSAT, while also allowing your scores to show up to colleges of your choice nearer the time you’ll be applying.
+This will accomplish the same thing and will avoid you having to prepare for the PSAT, while also allowing your scores to show up to colleges of your choice nearer the time you’ll be applying.